TomasMarina/StraitMagellan-FoodWeb/README.md

-# Subantarctic food webs: Magellan Strait - Beagle Channel comparison
+# Trophic structure and species role in the Magellan Strait food web

 Work in progress...

-Compare the structure and species' role in subantartic marine food webs: Magellan Strait and Beagle Channel cases